Gadekar2003/100DaysOfCode-LeetCode/README.md

 Assume the environment does not allow you to store 64-bit integers (signed or unsigned).<br> <hr>
 3) Problem 3:You are given an array prices where prices[i] is the price of a given stock on the ith day.
 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
 Return the maximum profit you can achieve from this transaction.
-If you cannot achieve any profit, return 0.
+If you cannot achieve any profit, return 0.<br> <hr>
 4)Maximum sum of subarray numbers using kadanes's algorithm 5)Given an input string s, reverse the order of the words.
 A word is defined as a sequence of non-space characters.
 The words in s will be separated by at least one space.